vmware/vic/tests/test-cases/Group1-Docker-Commands/1-43-Docker-CP-Offline.md

 * Step 15-16 should all succeed
 * Step 17 should fail
 * Step 18-30 should all succeed
+* Step 31-43 should all succeed
-* Step 31-44 should all succeed
+* Step 44-51 should all succeed

 # Possible Problems:
 12-13 are skipped until we properly propagate errors back to user